shraiwi/mini-qoi/readme.md

     while ((px = mqoi_dec_pop(&dec)) != NULL) { // as long as the decoder has pixels to read
         // do whatever you want with the pixel here
+        // remember that it's a pointer to a pixel!
     }
 }